carter-yagemann/barnum-learner/README.md

 `lstm.py`.

 The reader's job is to handle scanning the filesystem for samples and parsing PT traces and memory layouts.
-This is the lowest level code in the probject.
+This is the lowest level code in the project.

 The generator's job is to synchronize multiple readers (for performance) and group their results into sequences (more generally referred to as "samples" in